-- 4.2.1 A standardized rubric system is used focusing on:
+4.2.1 A standardized rubric system is used focusing on:

 - a) creativity

 - b) cleverness

 - c) simplicity

 - d) functionality

-- 4.2.2 "Your work" can include (but is not limited to) one of the following aspects: - a) creation of your own sensor instead of a pre-built sensor - b) creation of a "sensor module" which comprises of various electronics to provide a self-contained module to provide a certain special functionality - c) creation of a mechanic module which is functional, but out of the ordinary - d) creation of a new software algorithm to a solution - 4.2.3 Teams must provide documents that explain their work.
+4.2.2 "Your work" can include (but is not limited to) one of the following aspects:

+a) creation of your own sensor instead of a pre-built sensor

+b) creation of a "sensor module" which comprises of various electronics to provide a self-contained module to provide a certain special functionality

+- c) creation of a mechanic module which is functional, but out of the ordinary - d) creation of a new software algorithm to a solution

+4.2.3 Teams must provide documents that explain their work.
 Each invention must be supported by concise but clear documentation.
-The documents must show concise inventive steps. - 4.2.4 Documents must include one poster and one engineering journal (see the Engineering Journal Template on official RCJ website for more details).
-Teams are expected to be readily prepared to explain their work. - 4.2.5 Engineering Journal should demonstrate your best practice in your development process. - 4.2.6 The poster must include: - Identification of your team such as team name, league, country, etc. - Important aspects of your hardware/software design
+The documents must show concise inventive steps.

+4.2.4 Documents must include one poster and one engineering journal (see the Engineering Journal Template on official RCJ website for more details).
+Teams are expected to be readily prepared to explain their work.

-You may also include additional information of your interest, such as:
+4.2.5 Engineering Journal should demonstrate your best practice in your development process.

+4.2.6 The poster should include name of team, country, league, robot description, robot capabilities, controller and programming language used, sensors included, method of construction, time used for developing, cost of materials and awards won by the team in its country, etc.

-- Interesting or unusual features of the robot; - Images throughout your teams development, etc. - 4.2.7 Guidelines may be provided at the official RCJ website under Rescue rules (Engineering Journal Template).
+4.2.7 Guidelines may be provided at the official RCJ website under Rescue rules (Engineering Journal Template).